ubccr/genesysv/docs/source/index.rst

     # Uncomment line and add private IP addresses of other nodes in cluster.
     discovery.zen.ping.unicast.hosts: ["172.17.XX.XXX", "172.17.XX.XXX"]

-    # You can update data location if you want.
-Default is /var/lib/elasticsearch -- which you can leave as is for now
-    #path.data: /media/different_media

 and save and close file.
 The ``cluster.name`` determines the cluster name.
 Nodes that share the same ``cluster.name`` are part of an Elasticsearch cluster.
 Therefore, it is possible to create multiple clusters within a single Eucalyptus security group.
+For our setting, the three instances will have the same ``cluster.name``, but the ``node.name`` will be different.
+Setting ``bootstrap.memory_lock`` to ``true`` allocates RAM exclusively for Eucalyptus when it starts up.
+The ``network.host`` is the private IP address associated with the instance you are logged in to.
+Update ``discovery.zen.ping.unicast.hosts`` with the private IP addresses of the other two instances.
+This will allow the current instance to recognize the other instances as port of your Elasticsearch cluster.

 Next open ``/etc/security/limits.conf``, add limits for Elasticsearch at the end of file ::